NestCVNestCV

 Stop sending the same resume everywhere.
 Learn the exact process to customize your resume for any job posting and dramatically increase your interview rate.

 Here's a stat that might surprise you: candidates who tailor their resumes to the job description are 40% more likely to get an interview according to a 2024 Jobvite study.
 Yet the majority of job seekers still blast out the same generic resume to every opening.
+Learning how to write a resume effectively means learning how to tailor it.
 Don't be one of them.

 Why Generic Resumes Get Ignored